FolderViewPainter

 About the context menu

 This program does NOT create a context menu handler.
 That is, there is no code that runs when you right-click a folder.
 Code only runs when you actually select an action.
-FolderViewPainter will add no overhead to your context menu, other than the insignificant impact of one more context menu item.
+FolderViewPainter adds no overhead to your context menu, other than the insignificant impact of one more context menu item.

 How to Use